Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 The Chiefs forced a Denver punt on the next possession and reclaimed the ball at their 39 yard line with less than two minutes to go.
 A 25-yard pass put them in Denver territory.

-With five seconds to go from the Denver 30, Chiefs quarterback Trent Green lobbed it into the end zone towards an expectant mob of Broncos and Chiefs.
+By now Portis was in the tunnel, too sick to watch and relying on a security guard for updates.8 With five seconds to go from the Denver 30, Chiefs quarterback Trent Green lobbed a pass into a mob of Broncos and Chiefs waiting in the end zone.
 Jump ball, batted down, incomplete.

 The Broncos held on 31-24, finally earning that elusive eighth win of their 2002 season.
 Playoff hopes alive, just barely.